rust-lang/rust/text/0000-impl-specialization.md

 The main drawbacks of this solution are:

 - **API evolution**.
-Adding `default` to an associated type *takes away* some abilities, which makes it a breaking change.
+Adding `default` to an associated type *takes away* some abilities, which makes it a breaking change to a public API.
 (In principle, this is probably true for functions/methods as well, but the breakage there is theoretical at most.)
 However, given the design constraints discussed so far, this seems like an inevitable aspect of any simple, backwards-compatible design.

 - **Verbosity**.
 It's possible that certain uses of the trait system will result in typing `default` quite a bit.
 This RFC takes a conservative approach of